void

 IR.
 91, 1st Baon. by Cattaro.

-Dalmatia is mentioned in connection with the story Švejk tells abot soldiers killing their corporals, in this case Korporal Fiala who had his throat slit in Dalmatia.
+Dalmatia is mentioned in connection with the story Švejk tells about soldiers killing their sergeants, in this case, Korporal Fiala, who had his throat cut in Dalmatia.

 Background

-Dalmatia is a historical region on the eastern coast of the Adriatic Sea and is situated in current Croatia and Montenegro.
-Historically it was part of the Republikken Venice but became Habsburg territory after the Napoleonic Wars.
-It belonged to Cisleithanien until 1918.
+Dalmatia is a historical region on the eastern coast of the Adriatic Sea and is situated in present-day Croatia and Montenegro.
+Historically, it was part of the Republic of Venice but became House of Habsburg territory after the Napoleonic Wars.
+It belonged to Cisleithania until 1918.
 Important cities are Dubrovnik, Šibenik, Split and Zadar.
-The area was multilingual with Serbo-Croat as by far the largest.
-Italian was also an official language and military documents used Italian names, for instance Spalato (Split).
-The southernmost part is today ruled by Montenegro.
+The area was multilingual, with Serbo-Croat being by far the most widely spoken.
+Italian was also an official language, and military documents used Italian names such as Spalato (Split).
+The southernmost part is now part of Montenegro.

 Dalmatia and k.u.k.
 Heer

 Korpskommando Nr.
-16 was located at Ragusa (Dubrovnik) which was the main garrison town in the border regions.
-Further there were army units stationed at Castelnuovo (Herceg-Novi), Trebinje, and Bileća.
+16 was located in Ragusa (Dubrovnik), which was the main garrison town in the border regions.
+Furthermore, army units were stationed in Castelnuovo (Herceg-Novi), Trebinje, and Bileća.
 The latter two were in Hercegovina.

-Of particular interest is Castelnuovo as it hosted the 47.
+Of particular interest is Castelnuovo, as it hosted the 47.
 Infanteriedivision.
-Assigned to this unit was also the 1st battalion of IR.
-91 who had been garrisoned here since 1906 as part of 14.
+The 1st battalion of IR.
+91 was also assigned to this unit and had been garrisoned here since 1906 as part of 14.
 Gebirgsbrigade (14th Mountain Brigade).
-In 1907 and 1908 they were located in Budua (Budva), in 1909 and 1910 in Cattaro, in 1911 in Crkvice, in 1912 Perzagno (Prčanj), in 1913 and 1914 Teodo (Tivat)[1].
-Individual units were at the outbreak of war scattered: Teodo, Kozmač, Sutomore, Castellastua (Petrovac).
-Staničičkaserne in Teodo was the main site of the battallion.
+In 1907 and 1908, they were located in Budua (Budva), in 1909 and 1910 in Cattaro, in 1911 in Crkvice, in 1912 in Perzagno (Prčanj), and in 1913 and 1914 in Teodo (Tivat)[1].
+At the outbreak of war, individual units were scattered across Teodo, Kozmač, Sutomore, and Castellastua (Petrovac).
+Staničičkaserne in Teodo served as the battalion's main base.

-1. Years are according to from Schematismus and thus usually reflects the state of the previous year.
-When a unit is listed from 1907 it therefore means that they were moved here already in 1906.
+1. Years are according to Schematismus and thus usually reflect the state of the previous year.
+When a unit is listed from 1907, it therefore means that they were moved here already in 1906.

-Budva was actually the southernmost garrison in the entire empire.
+Budva was, in fact, the southernmost garrison in the entire empire.
 The former commander of IR.
-91, 1. battalion, Franz Graf, later wrote that being sent there was like being exiled, having to "spend years away from women, beer and the domestic conviviality".
-Still, all who had been there agreed it was a beautiful place.
-The biggest problem was however the distance to home, and in the spring the soldiers from South Bohemia longed after some good beer.
-They could get hold of strong Dalmatian wine but it was often poisonous!
+91, 1st battalion, Franz Graf, later wrote that being sent there was like being exiled, having to "spend years away from women, beer, and the comforts of home".
+Nevertheless, all who had been there agreed it was a beautiful place.
+The greatest problem, however, was the distance from home, and in the spring, the soldiers from South Bohemia longed for some good beer.
+They could always obtain strong Dalmatian wine, but it was often described as 'poisonous'!

-The battalion remained in the area also during the first month of the war but from 5 September 1914 they were transported by train to the front against Serbia further north.
-They joined the rest of the regiment as late as 1916, on the Italian front.
-At least one familiar name from The Good Soldier Švejk served in southern Dalmatia before the war: Josef Adamička.
-It is also possible that Jan Vaněk served here during the first month of the war.
-A more marginal figure from the novel, Oberleutnant Wurm, served here as commander of the battalion's machine gun unit.
+The battalion remained in the area during the first month of the war, but from 5 September 1914, they were transported by train to the front against Serbia, further north.
+They rejoined the rest of the regiment as late as 1916, on the Italian front.
+At least one familiar name from The Good Soldier Švejk, Josef Adamička, served in southern Dalmatia before the war.
+It is also possible that Jan Vaněk was stationed here during the first month of the war.
+A more marginal figure from the novel, Oberleutnant Wurm, served here as the commander of the battalion's machine-gun unit.

 Quote(s) from the novel